The space of totally real flat minimal surfaces in the Quaternionic projective space HP^3: Introduction

 It is natural to consider conformal minimal surfaces of higher genus in $\mathbb{H}P^n$.
 Chi in \cite{Chi2000} applied deformation theory to study the dimension of the moduli space of superminimal surfaces of a fixed degree and conformal structure in $S^4$.
 Generally, the method of integrable systems has been developed to find harmonic tori.
 Burstall in \cite{Burstall1995} used such methods to construct all harmonic tori in spheres and complex projective spaces and showed that they are covered by primitive harmonic map of finite type.
-Udagawa in \cite{U} combined the criterion that harmonic two-torus in a complex Grassmannian is of finite type with Bahy-El-Dien and Wood's idea about harmonic sequence to give a classification of all harmonic tori in $\mathbb{H}P^2$ and $\mathbb{H}P^3$.
+Udagawa in \cite{U} combined the criterion that harmonic two-torus in a complex Grassmannian is of finite type with harmonic sequence theory to give a classification of all harmonic tori in $\mathbb{H}P^2$ and $\mathbb{H}P^3$, but didn't give the parameterization of the moduli space.

 From the viewpoint of twistor theory, the existence of twistor lift is very important.
-Fortunately, given a totally real isometric minimal immersion from a simply connected domain into $\mathbb{H}P^n$, there exists a totally real isometric horizontal minimal lift into $\mathbb{C}P^{2n+1}$(cf. \cite{HeWang2005},\cite{HeZhou}).
+Fortunately, given a totally real isometric minimal immersion from a simply connected domain into $\mathbb{H}P^n$, there exists a totally real isometric horizontal minimal lift into $\mathbb{C}P^{2n+1}$ (cf. \cite{HeWang2005},\cite{HeZhou}).
 He-Wang in \cite{HeWang2005} proved that the Veronese sequences in $\mathbb{R}P^{2m}$ ($2\leq 2m\leq n$) are the only totally real minimal two-spheres with constant Gauss curvature in $\mathbb{H}P^n$.
-Recently, He-Zhou in \cite{HeZhou} consider totally real flat minimal surfaces in $\mathbb{H}P^n$ and find that the linearly full totally real flat minimal surfaces of isotropy order $n$ in $\mathbb{H}P^n$ lie in $\mathbb{C}P^n$, up to symplectic congruence.
+Recently, He-Zhou in \cite{HeZhou} considered totally real flat minimal surfaces in $\mathbb{H}P^n$ and find that the linearly full totally real flat minimal surfaces of isotropy order $n$ in $\mathbb{H}P^n$ lie in $\mathbb{C}P^n$, up to symplectic congruence.
 In contrast to the two-sphere case, we ask whether other flat minimal surfaces with smaller isotropy order always lie in $\mathbb{C}P^n$.
 The answer is no. We can get many examples that do not lie in $\mathbb{C}P^n$.
 Here we hope to study the space of all noncongruent linearly full totally real flat minimal surfaces in $\mathbb{H}P^n$ that do not lie in $\mathbb{C}P^n$.
-Of course it is well known that the space of all noncongruent linearly full totally real flat minimal immersions from the complex plane $\mathbb{C}$ into $\mathbb{C}P^n$ is of real dimension $2(n-2)$(cf.\cite{Liao}).
+Of course it is well known that the space of all noncongruent linearly full totally real flat minimal immersions from the complex plane $\mathbb{C}$ into $\mathbb{C}P^n$ is of real dimension $2(n-2)$ (cf. \cite{Liao}).